frank-f-trafton/lxl/README.md

 Normally, an undeclared entity reference halts processing.
 These nodes can appear in the output when the following conditions are met:

 * The `standalone` property is `no` or was not set
-* A PEReference is encountered in the DTD internal subset and not read (this processor skips all PEReferences; for more info, see §4.4.8 Included as PE)
+* A PEReference is encountered in the DTD internal subset and not read (this processor skips all PEReferences; for more info, see [§4.4.8 Included as PE)](https://www.w3.org/TR/REC-xml/#as-PE)
 * Later, a general entity reference is encountered in the document content, and the XML processor did not collect a declaration that defines it

 You will not encounter unexpanded references in a document that lacks a DTD internal subset, or if `standalone` is `yes`, or if the internal subset contains no PEReferences.
 You will also not see them within attribute values, where failing to dereference a general entity is always an error.

-This object addresses the requirement in §4.4.3 to inform the application that an entity was recognized but not dereferenced.
+This object addresses the requirement in [§4.4.3 Included If Validating](https://www.w3.org/TR/REC-xml/#include-if-valid) to inform the application that an entity was recognized but not dereferenced.

 You can halt on all unexpanded entities with `xmlParser:setRejectUnexpandedEntities(true)`.